AlaskaAirlines/ods-toast/README.md

 Toaster.js is an optional--but highly recommended--utility class containing logic to manage toasts.
 If there is a compelling reason not to use Toaster.js, please submit an issue with the intent to resolve it.

+### Swipt.js

+Swipe.js is an independent dependency that will only be loaded when the user's device is detected to support [touchstart](https://developer.mozilla.org/en-US/docs/Web/API/Element/touchstart_event).

 ### Design Token CSS Custom Property dependency

 The use of any ODS Component has a dependency on the [ODS Design Tokens (npm install)](https://www.npmjs.com/package/@alaskaairux/orion-design-tokens).
 See repository and API information [here](https://github.com/AlaskaAirlines/OrionDesignTokens).